NonCreature0714/opcode-docker-intro/README.md

 This will download and run an Ubuntu container on your machine!
 Incredible!

 Now, if you will navigate to the `start_here` directory in this tutorial, you will see a `Dockerfile`.
-If you open it, you will see something like this:
+If you open it, you will see something like this.

     ```Dockerfile
     FROM ubuntu:18.04